pinobatch/hello-world/Xubuntu_setup.md

 based on tracking.)
 A [JavaScript switcher] extension works for some but not all sites, as operators of more "premium" websites have turned them into single-page apps to control ads and metering more precisely.
-So I just ignore articles on those sites and block them at the DNS level to keep from visiting them by mistake.
+I look for articles on these sites syndicated on MSN.com, and if they're not there, I just ignore them and block the sites at the DNS level to keep from visiting them by mistake.
-Others are social networks that build a [shadow profile] (a dossier about non-members' viewing habits) yet are left out of Disconnect's list for the benefit of members.
+Others are social networking services that build a [shadow profile] (a dossier about non-members' viewing habits) yet are left out of Disconnect's list for the benefit of members.

     pkexec mousepad /etc/hosts